Director, Exchange and Channel Partners

 Director, Product Management

 Prior to joining Google, Scott was a management consultant at Integral, Inc. providing strategy analysis to fortune 500 companies on Product Development Processes and Customer Satisfaction leverage.
-Scott holds a BS in Economics from MIT.
+Scott holds a BS in Economics from MIT.at the very latest.

 Senior Vice President